chedinhtrung/clinic/docs/BookingFlowTechnical.md

 ### Email already has a pending booking

-When contact details are submitted, the backend may reuse the existing pending booking for that email.
-The booking id returned to the frontend can therefore be different from the one in the original `/booking` URL.
+When contact details are submitted, the backend may find another active pending booking for the same patient identity.
+In the current implementation:

+1. The current booking keeps its booking id.
+2. The backend attaches or reuses the matched patient.
+3. Any other pending bookings already attached to that patient are cancelled.

 ## Why the Flow Is Intricate